Q&A: What to expect at COP29?

 The reality, though, is that we live in a highly connected world.
 So, even if investments are made to protect a school or an industrial center from flooding, those investments may have little value unless the access roads are protected, electricity continues to be supplied, and potable water continues to be available during and after the flooding event.
 In other words, the resilience of the whole system needs to be considered not just individual assets.

-This is why a systems approach to climate-resilient planning was developed and released on October 10, with ICF support, by the Millennium Challenge Corporation, US Agency for International Development, and the US Army Corps of Engineers.
+This is why a systems approach to climate-resilient planning was developed and released on October 10, with ICF support, by the Millennium Challenge Corporation (MCC), the U.S. Agency for International Development (USAID), the National Oceanic and Atmospheric Administration (NOAA), the U.S. Army Corps of Engineers (USACE), and the U.S. International Development Finance Corporation (DFC).
 These agencies have taken the breakthrough step to considering “systemic risks and opportunities to achieve resilient infrastructure at scale in partner countries, where consistent with programmatic strategies and requirements, to inform investment decisions.”
 By taking this holistic approach, these agencies aim to demonstrably: improve the resilience of infrastructure services; reduce economic losses due to climate change and related stressors; and protect multiple assets at once.

 I expect a systems approach to climate-resilient planning will be a key topic discussed at COP29.